skellis46/slipbox/artistic research and ecosystems.md

 At one end of the continuum are artistic projects that start and finish as practice research.
 These are _ab ovo_: literally meaning “from the egg” or from the beginning.[@noauthor-2021-ovo] At the other end are artistics projects that are not framed as practice research until or after they are presented or finished.
 These are _post hoc_ "occurring after the event [or] done with hindsight".[@noauthor-2022-post]

+Note that post hoc is to look to the future: (https://practiceasresearchblog.wordpress.com/2020/11/05/orientation-to-a-future/)

 The continuum reveals nothing of the quantity or quality of the researchfulness of an artistic process or activity.
 There are many examples of deeply researchful artistic projects (inside and outside of the academy) that are either never framed as practice research, or only framed post hoc when required.
 Likewise, but perhaps less commonly, there can be ab ovo practice research that is devoid of researchful practice.
 The continuum above refers only to _when_ the framing as practice research occurs.

 Anecdotally, ab ovo practice research is rare, and even projects initiated as practice research are complicated by the profoundly ad hoc nature of artistic practices and art making (which I discuss in the next section on p.xx).
 Practice research PhDs are likely the most common form of ab ovo practice research, in which a PhD candidate claims the method or approach from the start of their doctoral studies, even if they are not experienced in working with and through the approach.
 The process of doing a practice research PhD usually involves the artist-student coming to understand what a practice research PhD entails, and how it is distinct from simply making a work of art.
 Through difficult first-hand experience they come to understand practice research's pitfalls, contexts, possibilities, framings, principles and even codes.

+many possible futures: https://practiceasresearchblog.wordpress.com/2021/04/16/many-possible-futures/ (for the research OR for the artwork)??

 Artistic work that is framed post hoc as practice research is as common as ab ovo is rare.
 For example, I have submitted 12 research outputs across three UK research assessment processes in 2008, 2014 and 2021.
 Of these, 11 were practice research, and of these eleven, 10 were framed as practice research post hoc.
 The exception was _Indelible_[@ellis-2003-indelible] for RAE2008 -- an adaptation of my PhD research that was as ab ovo as it could be (despite not having heard of the term practice-led research when I started the process).[^maybe]